 How do I open a donor-advised fund?

-The first step in opening a donor-advised fund is to select a sponsoring organization.
+The first step in opening a DAF is to select a sponsoring organization.
 You can choose between community foundations or financial services companies such as Vanguard, Fidelity or Schwab.
 Once you have chosen a sponsoring organization, you can set up the donor-advised fund and make your first donation.
+These contributions are irrevocable which means that you cannot take them back.

 How much should I put in a donor-advised fund?